Tara Lipinski: Early years

 In 1994, Lipinski earned a silver medal in the novice women's division at the 1994 U.S. Figure Skating Championships.
 When she was 12, she became the youngest athlete to win a gold medal at the 1994 U.S. Olympic Festival.
 She then took first place in the Blue Swords in Chemnitz, Germany, her first international competition, in November, after which the media began to notice her.
 As a junior skater, she came in fourth place at the 1995 World Junior Championships and came in second place at the 1995 U.S. Championships.
 In late 1995, she placed fifth at the 1996 World Junior Championships, which marked the end of the relationship between DiGregorio and the Lipinskis.

 After a series of interviews conducted by Lipinski and her mother and sample lessons given to Lipinski by prospective figure skating coaches from around the country, they hired Richard Callaghan.
 In January 1996, Lipinski won a bronze medal as a senior-level skater at the 1996 U.S. Championships.
-She closed out the 1995–96 season and gained international attention by qualifying for the 1996 World Championships.
-She placed 22nd after the short program, but her free skate, which included seven triple jumps, brought her up to 15th place.
+Despite low expectations, she closed out the 1995–96 season and gained international attention by qualifying for the 1996 World Championships.
+With very low expectations at the event, she placed 23rd after the short program, but her free skate, which included seven triple jumps, brought her up to 15th place.